 We look forward to continuing to work together as partners throughout the pandemic.
-This Guidebook is written for parents/legal guardians to help prepare them with programming details for this purpose.
-We have written the effective date on the cover of this Guidebook, because it will be revised and updated as the COVID-19 situation continues to evolve, and as new information is available from the Government of Canada, the Alberta government (through the Premier, the Minister of Education, and Chief Medical Officer of Health in Alberta) and other health and government authorities.
-As the situation continues to change, we will be responsive and flexible as the year progresses.
+This guidebook is written for parents/legal guardians to prepare you with programming details for this purpose.
+We have written the date on the cover of this guidebook because we expect to revise it as new messages are provided through the Minister of Education, Premier, Prime Minister, and Chief Medical Officer of Health in Alberta.
 Revisions will be written in red.
-All of the information in this Guidebook is also available on our website (www.gsacrd.ab.ca/schoolreentry).
+Health measures are changing and we will be responsive and flexible as the year progresses.

 Multiple health measures have been put in place to ensure that students, staff, and parents are safe.
-On July 21, 2020, the Minister of Education announced that students will return to school face-to-face in the Fall, at near-normal operations, with health measures in place.
-On August 4, grades 4-12 students and all staff will be required to wear masks, and mask use will be mandatory in common areas and when physical distancing of two metres is not possible.
-K-3 students are not required to wear masks but will be encouraged to do so.

-On Aug.
-31, 2020, Alberta's Chief Medical Officer of Health released CMOH order 33-2020, which outlines the requirements for non-medical mask use for Grade 4 to 12 students, all staff, and visitors in indoor spaces, including on school buses and shared areas, such as hallways.
-On Sept.
-8, 2020, all school jurisdictions received a letter from Alberta's Chief Medical Officer of Health restating and clarifying guidance for school re-entry.
+On July 21, 2020 the Minister of Education announced that students will return to school face-to-face in the Fall, at near-normal operations, with health measures in place.
+On August 4, grades 4-12 students and all staff have been asked to wear masks and mask use will be mandatory in common areas and when physical distancing of 2m is not possible.
+K-3 students are not required to wear masks.
+On August 31, 2020, the Chief Medical Officer, released an order (CMOH order 33-2020) that outlined requirements for non-medical mask use for Grade 4 to 12 students, all staff, and visitors in indoor spaces including on school buses and shared areas such as hallways.
+On September 8, all school jurisdictions received a letter from Dr. Deena Hinshaw restating and clarifying her guidance for school re-entry.
 On October 7, 2020, she and Health Minister Tyler Shandro, announced the likelihood of more stringent health measures should numbers of COVID-19 cases continue to increase in especially Edmonton and surrounding areas.
 On October 8, 2020, Dr. Hinshaw, Chief Medical Officer, noted in the media that changes are voluntary but may become mandatory.
+Our school jurisdiction partnered with three other jurisdictions to make a public statement that there will be no extracurricular school athletics at this time and reconsideration will be given to athletics after Christmas Break.

 In addition, there is an updated Alberta's Daily Checklist, which is to continue to be used daily by students and staff and anyone who enters schools and division buildings.
-The information has stayed the same, but the symptoms that legally require someone to isolate are highlighted.
-Just a reminder that any changes to information about public health measures are communicated at www.alberta.ca/returntoschool.
+The information has changed to be more specific about the symptoms that legally require someone to isolate.
+Just a reminder that any changes to information about health measures are communicated at www.alberta.ca/returntoschool.

-On October 13, Minister LaGrange announced that she had made the decision to allow students and parents to choose whether or not to write diploma exams for November.
+On October 13, 2020 Minister LaGrange announced that she had made the decision to allow students and parents to choose whether or not to write diploma exams for November.
 Through Colin Aitchinson, LaGrange's press secretary, the reason provided was: "We know these are challenging times and that's why we want to ensure students and their parents have the flexibility to make the best decision for their own situation this exam season."
-Our

-Division supports this decision and is working with students and parents to assist in individual student choices about whether or not to write diploma exams for particular courses.
+Our division supports this decision and is working with students and parents to assist in individual student choices about whether or not to write diploma exams for particular courses.